Talking with your doctor may help you feel more prepared

 Select Serious Side Effects:

 Severe allergic reactions are a serious side effect with ERBITUX.
 Allergic reactions are rare but may cause death.
 Tell your doctor or nurse right away if you have trouble breathing, are wheezing or hoarse, or have fever, chills, or a tight feeling in your airways.
 Symptoms can also include low blood pressure, shock, loss of consciousness, and/or heart attack.
 Severe allergic reactions can happen at any time during treatment, but they happen most often at the first dose.
+The risk of anaphylactic reactions may be increased in people with a history of tick bites, a red meat allergy, or certain specific antibodies.

 Skin problems are one of the most serious side effects of ERBITUX.
 Skin problems include an acne-like rash, skin drying and cracking, infections, and abnormal hair growth.
 The skin around your fingernails and toenails may swell.
 Blistering of the skin or mucous membranes (such as the mouth) or peeling of the skin may be symptoms of serious reactions that could lead to death.
 Contact your doctor right away if you have any of these symptoms.